Skip to content

 Is Oman a good location for business compared to other GCC countries?

 Yes.
-Oman offers the lowest formation costs in the GCC (from OMR 500), 100% foreign ownership, 3% corporate tax for small businesses, and a less saturated market than Dubai or Saudi Arabia.
-Its strategic location connects Gulf, Indian Ocean, and African markets.
+Oman offers 100% foreign ownership, a 3% corporate tax for small businesses, zero VAT on exports, and a less saturated market than Dubai or Saudi Arabia.

 How does Oman's VAT work for businesses?